 O'Shaughnessy was the only person able to sign his name, the other signatures were attested by crosses.
 In answer to Mr. Brown, the Master stated O'Shaughnessy had been several times before the Magistrates.
 The last time he was on leave he came home drunk, with a black eye, and he should on that occasion have been locked up.
 The letter was referred to the Visiting Committee.

-witnessing the return of many of these inmates in
+return of many of these inmates in a state of

-a state of intoxication.
-It is therefore, a
+intoxication.
+It is therefore, a frequent sight to

 reprimanded and punished by being deprived of the